kagisearch/kagi-docs/docs/kagi/search-details/search-sources.md

 We do not stop there and we are always trying new things to surface relevant, high-quality results.
 For example, we now [crawl blog posts of HN users and developers](https://twitter.com/KagiHQ/status/1685376538852687873) and surface them in our results.
 Getting connected to other humans, often experts in their work areas, makes Kagi feel more humane to use than other search engines.

 Finally, a modern search engine is much more than just 'links'.
-Other components in Kagi include:
+Other sources in Kagi include:
 - Direct Answers (Kagi AI)
 - Answer Summaries (aka.
 Quick Answer - Using state of the art LLMs)
 - Maps (Apple based map and Kagi Maps - Mapbox/OSM based)